 To truly embrace the great outdoors in the UK, discover the delight of wild swimming in the Thames.
-This guide covers 10 of our favourite spots to take a dip with all the information you need for a great day out.
+This isn’t just a swim—it’s an adventure that transforms the iconic river from a historic waterway into your personal summer sanctuary.

 By: Mark Barnes | Last Updated: | Comments & Questions

-Swimming in the Thames is one of the most exhilarating ways to experience the great outdoors in England.
+Swimming in the Thames is one of England’s most exhilarating ways to experience the great outdoors.

 Some locations are ideal for an isolated swim, others are good for families with young kids.
-Some are with easy access to public transport, others are out-of-the-way idylls.
+Some have easy access to public transport, and others are out-of-the-way idylls.

 thames wild swimming